Mstackh/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD Candidate in Sociology at Western University.
+I am a PhD Candidate in the department of Sociology at Western University.
 Before pursuing my PhD, I completed an MA in Sociology at Western and a BA (honours) from the University of New Brunswick.

 My research includes quantitative methods, longitudinal data analysis, health inequality across the life course, and intergenerational relationships.
 In order to examine health inequality, I employ several quantitative techniques and make use of cross-sectional and longitudinal data in both Canada and the United States.
 In particular, I focus on health behaviour and lifestyle trajectories, disparities in mental health, and parental disability as a measure of inequality in childhood.
 I have experience using a range of modelling techniques such as principal component analysis, factor analysis, latent class analysis, and cluster analysis.